-We want you to have the best experience at the studio, so here is a little about studio etiquette..
+We want you to have the best experience at the studio, so here is the low-down on what to expect..

-Wherever possible, classes should be pre-booked on the Glofox member App or via the website.
-When you register you will be prompted to read & agree digitally to the studio terms; please ensure you have done this before you arrive for your first class.
-Arrive at the studio 10 minutes before the class is scheduled to start to ensure you can settle, visit the toilet if needed & not feel rushed when we begin.
-Leave your shoes in the entrance & report to reception to sign in with your teacher.
+Once you’ve pre-booked through the website or glofox app – you should arrive at the studio 5-10 minutes before the class starts to ensure you can settle, visit the toilet if needed & not feel rushed when we begin.
+Leave your shoes in the entrance & report to reception to sign in.

-Personal belongings (bags & coats) are not permitted inside the yoga studio, these should be left in the changing area, along with mobile phones & smart watches.
+Personal belongings (except mats & water) are not permitted inside the yoga studio; these should be left in the lockers provided.
+This includes mobile phones & smart watches.
 Yoga is your time away from these devices.

 We would like the studio space to be one which feels safe & friendly for our growing community but also respectful that people may wish to use the space for quiet/meditation before class starts.
 Please be respectful of this and save loud chatting for the reception area.

 Yoga is a vast subject to be explored with many different approaches.
 But don’t worry about that, all in good time!
 We welcome Beginners in all of our classes!